marta-opalinska/Tactico/README.md

 # Introduction

-**Tactico** is a hardware independent C++  framework for **haptic device setup and control**.
+**Tactico** is a hardware independent C++ open-sourced framework for **haptic device setup and control**.
 It is suitable for different types of actuators and actuator drivers.
 Currently, the framework supports LRA and ERM motors, but the modular architecture makes new hardware integration easy.
 The control module can be wired or wireless, depending on your preference.

 # Currently Supported Hardware